-where we used the fact that for a $K_n$-graph $L_{ii}=n-1$, and $L_{i\neq j}=-1$.
+where $x:=\tilde{x}_1= \dots =\tilde{x}_{n-1}$, and we used the properties of the Laplacian of a complete graph.
 So, in the invariant space the system reduces to a one dimensional system (with one parameter).
 The former consensus space, $C=\fix(\mathfrak{S}_n)$, gives the equilibria of \eqref{eq:one_dim}.
-This is a consequence of the fact that the layer problem is a coordinate transformation of the unperturbed non-standard form \eqref{eq:LDN}, for which we know the consensus space is a set of equilibria.
+This is a consequence of the fact that the layer problem is a coordinate transformation of the unperturbed non-standard form Eq \eqref{eq:LDN}, for which we know the consensus space is a set of equilibria.